xcat2/confluent-docs/docs/miscellaneous/collective_arch.md

 &nbsp;
 &nbsp;

-It my be hierachical with pools of collective managers available to each segment:
+It may be hierarchical with pools of collective managers available to each segment:
 ![Redundant hierarchy](../assets/redundant_hierarchy.svg)
 &nbsp;
 &nbsp;